plone/training/docs/mastering-plone/voting-story/behaviors_2.md

 But trying to change these fields will throw an exception.

-Let's continue with the bahavior adapter:
+Let's continue with the behavior adapter:

 ```{code-block} python
 :linenos: